Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 Mòrag: "_The third sword.
 Ugh!_"

 Rex put his fingers around its hilt and pulled it out with ease.
 No, no story of Excalibur.
 The crystal in the sword shone bright when he looked at it.
-His eyebrows raised, what happened?
+His eyebrows raised as memories flooded through him.

 > Along the equator, a comet-like object flew along the solid path.
 An explosion swallowed some planet in deep space.
 The hexagon we saw in the previous page in the dark room.

-His surprised dimmed, as if he'd expected the sword to disintegrate before his eyes.
-The group was shocked, looking it turned into dust.
+The more memories transferred to him, the more the sword disintegrate before him.
+The group cannot believe why would it turned to dust.

 Brighid exclaimed, "**What?**"